ralfbiedert/cheats.rs/FAQ.md

 In other words, the pentagram is the Rust of summoning circles.

-### Why no visualizations for HashMap, BinaryHeap, ...?

-~~They are messy to compose and their internals are unspecified.
-In contrast, `Box` and `Vec` are relatively well defined or at least simple.
-I might accept PRs, but there is a good chance for that PR to be complex and outdated soon.~~ (This has been done in d653f0f)

 ### I sent a message earlier, why didn't you fix ... ?